 Disc Brakes

 Disc brakes use a caliper to squeeze brake pads against a rotor attached to the wheel hub, providing consistent stopping power even in rough weather conditions.
-They come in two types, mechanical disc brakes and hydraulic disc brakes.
-Mechanical ones are operated by a cable, it is generally cheaper due to the less break power it provides.
-Hydraulic ones are more complex offering superior stopping power and modulation, as a result, more expensive.
+They come in two types: mechanical disc brakes and hydraulic disc brakes.
+Mechanical ones are operated by a cable; it is generally cheaper due to the less break power it provides.
+Hydraulic ones are more complex, offering superior stopping power and modulation and, as a result, being more expensive.

 Drum Brakes